 - What is a premium vs. deductible?

-A deductible is the amount you’ll pay out of your pocket for a claim before your insurance coverage kicks in.
+- A deductible is the amount you’ll pay out of pocket for a claim before your coverage kicks in.

-A premium is what you pay monthly to keep the insurance policy active.
+- A premium is what you pay monthly to keep the policy active.
 The deductible you choose to pay will directly affect your monthly premium.

 - How do I get a discount?

-If you significantly modify the vehicle without informing the insurance (think, adding a spoiler or a lift kit)
+- If you significantly modify the vehicle without informing the provider (think, adding a spoiler or a lift kit)

-A few states let insurance organizations deny claims for a variety of other reasons, too, so it would be wise to understand the fine print in your contract.
+- A few states let companies deny claims for a variety of other reasons, too, so it would be wise to understand the fine print in your contract.